Born: March 4, 1958

 In January 2007, Heaton returned to the stage to co-star with Tony Shalhoub in the Off-Broadway play The Scene at Second Stage Theatre in New York City.[7]
 For this performance, Heaton was nominated in the Outstanding Lead Actress category for the 22nd Lucille Lortel Awards.

-In October 2015, Heaton began hosting Patricia Heaton Parties, a cooking show on Food Network.
+In October 2015, Heaton began hosting Patricia Heaton Parties, a cooking show on The Food Network.
 The program showcases party friendly foods and home entertaining tips.
-The series won a Daytime Emmy Award in 2016 for Outstanding Culinary Program.[9]

 In 2003, Heaton appeared in a series of television and radio commercials as spokesperson for the various incarnations of the grocery chain Albertsons, such as Acme, Jewel and Shaw's.
 Heaton also was featured on the cover of the company's 2003 and 2004 annual reports.
 In 2007, Albertsons created the Crazy About Food slogan/campaign and Heaton's association with the company ended.[citation needed] She has also appeared in advertisements for Pantene hair-care products.[11]

-Heaton has been married to British actor David Hunt since 1990.[4]
-They have four sons[12] and they divide their time between Los Angeles and Cambridge, England.[13]
+Heaton has been married to British actor David Hunt since 1990.
+Heaton and Hunt have four sons.
+They divide their time between Los Angeles and Cambridge, England.
 Her memoir, Motherhood and Hollywood: How to Get a Job Like Mine, was published by Villard Books in 2002.
+Heaton attends an Evangelical Presbyterian Church but says she still considers herself Catholic.

-She is registered Republican.[18]
-However, Heaton openly supports gay rights[19] and has publicly stated that she is not against same-sex marriage.[20]
+A confirmed Republican, Heaton openly supports gay rights, and has publicly stated that she is not against same-sex marriage.

 On February 29, 2012, Heaton made several negative public remarks against Georgetown University law student Sandra Fluke, joining the controversy surrounding the law requiring insurance companies to cover contraception.
 Following criticism for her remarks, Heaton apologized days later.[23]